 - 1. Grip the patient's diving suit with one hand on each side under his arms, at the level of a line through the lower third of his breastbone.
 Place one knee on the lower half of the breastbone and pull him to your knee rhythmically every two seconds, stopping every six times to inflate the chest. - 2.
 Place your arms around the patient and join your hands behind his back, using the point of your shoulder to compress the lower end of the breastbone as above. - 3.
-Sit opposite the patient and place your foot on the lower end of his breastbone, compressing his chest against the bell wall.
+Sit opposite the patient and place your foot on the lower end of his breastbone, compressing his chest against the wall of the bell.

 With all these techniques, aim for a maximum depression of the lower third of the breastbone by 40 - 50 mm.
-This can be difficult to judge with the baggy fit of most suits, and care should be taken to ensure that overzealous techniques do not damage the patient's chest wall.
+This can be difficult to judge with the baggy fit of most suits and care should be taken to ensure that no damage is done to the patient's chest wall by over-zealous techniques.